Before we can run Python code on our computer, we need to install the Python interpreter on our system.

 To install Python on a Windows system, we can download the installer from the official Python website (https://www.python.org/downloads/).

-Once the installer is downloaded, simply run the file and follow the installation wizard’s instructions.
+Once the installer is downloaded, we simply run the file and follow the instructions of the installation wizard.

 In most Linux distributions, Python is already installed by default.
 If we need to install a more recent version, we can use the package manager of our distribution.

-For example, apt in Ubuntu or yum in CentOS.
+For example, apt on Ubuntu or yum on CentOS.

 sudo apt install python3